-Microsoft came out with a project called WorldWide Telescope a couple years back and if you are like me, you remember looking at it saying that its really cool, but then forgot it existed.
-Well it looks like not only is WorldWide Telescope still around, but it is being used by the scientific community to help better understand the physical environment around us.
+Microsoft came out with a project called WorldWide Telescope a couple of years back and if you are like me, you remember looking at it saying that it’s really cool, but then forgot it existed.
+Well, it looks like not only is WorldWide Telescope still around, but it is being used by the scientific community to help better understand the physical environment around us.

 Based on the popular WorldWide Telescope, also developed by Microsoft Research, Layerscape is a cloud-based instrument that enables earth scientists to analyze and visualize massive amounts of data.
 With Layerscape, scientists can create three-dimensional virtual tours of the Earth; explore new ways of looking at Earth and oceanic data; and build predictive models in areas such as climate change, health epidemics, and oceanic shifts.

-You probably are familiar with the earthquake jokes where those of us in Arizona will have beach front property in a couple years, but Allison shows that Arizona, like most of the USA, is an active fault area.
+You probably are familiar with the earthquake jokes where those of us in Arizona will have beachfront property in a couple of years, but Allison shows that Arizona, like most of the USA, is an active fault area.